Te take mō te whakaruke

 What causes emergency discharges in heavy rain?

 Gisborne city's wastewater network and stormwater network are separate systems.
-During heavy rain, stormwater floods parts of the wastewater network, causing overflows of sewage onto private properties and roads from manholes, posing health risks.
+During heavy rain, stormwater can flood parts of the wastewater network, causing overflows of sewage onto private properties and roads from manholes, posing health risks.

 To prevent this, Council opens the overflow valves to release the excess water, discharging diluted wastewater into the river.
 Although mixed with rainwater, it still poses a health risk.